HarrisonHemstreet/TIL-2023/til.md

 2. Update FedEx quoter
 3. Run past records through again with new settings, which will update some records to the new surcharge code when appropriate

+Dev Notes (from Jira task):
+*Dev Notes*
+- Update the FedEx Standard Template
+- When the surcharge name in the file is "Residential" check the service type in column "L" and if the service is "Home Delivery" set the surcharge to be 276 instead of 022.
+- We believe right now the code just assigns anything set to "Residential" to "022" but we need to break it out for Home Delivery.